goto920/skyway-js-sdk-goto920/README.md

 ## build
 Follow the instruction in the original README.md.
+- npm install; npm run build
-Note: Use LTS version of Node.js (tested with v16.15.1)
+- Note: Use LTS version of Node.js (tested with v16.15.1)
 	- node/18.2.0 did not work for me